chartpath/ramses-elasticsearch/readme.md

 serving on http://0.0.0.0:6543
 ```

 It's time to post all the data to the API so that we can start making queries.
 With the server already running, open a new terminal.
 I like to use our built-in script for this.
-Activate the project's virtual environment and do the post like so:
+Activate the virtual environment, and call the `post2api` script like so:

 ```bash
 $ cd gii_project/